Good Enchiladas Are a Powerful Thing

 Fun with new friends.

-Meanwhile, I laughed and soaked up the humor and kindness and thick Texas accents of our new friends, one of whom reminded me so much of my grandmother, I had to fight back tears a few times.
+Meanwhile, I laughed and soaked up the humor and kindness and thick East Texas accents of our new friends, one of whom reminded me so much of my grandmother, I had to fight back tears a few times.

 Happy summer, y'all.